-- Diversifying local economies: CERF aims to move away from overreliance on specific industries and promote the development of new, sustainable sectors that can create quality jobs for all Californians. - Building long-term resilience: The program focuses on strategies that will prepare communities for future economic challenges, including the transition to a carbonneutral economy. - Promoting equity and inclusion: CERF prioritizes creating economic opportunities that benefit everyone, regardless of background or socioeconomic status.
+- Diversifying it all econo ies: CERF aims to move away from overreliance on specific industrite and romote the development of new, sustainable sectors that can create quality to or all Californians. - Building long-term resilience: The program focuses on strategies that will prepare communities for future economic challenges, including the transition to a carbonneutral economy. - Promoting equity and inclusion: CERF prioritizes creating economic opportunities that benefit everyone, regardless of background or socioeconomic status.